 This analysis clarifies that the intrusion mechanism is severely dependent on local heterogeneities which need to be taken into account to predict changes to the intrusion process.
-For more compact graftings, topographical patchiness tends to pin the meniscus by creating bottlenecks inside the channel (inset of Fig.~\ref{Collapse}f, displaying C18-1.2).
-The systems with lower amounts of hydrophobic grafting are more affected by chemical patchiness, with the interplay of hydrophobic and hydrophilic areas controlling water intrusion (inset of Fig.~\ref{Collapse}e, showing C18-0.6).
-This distinction is not necessarily sharp, as hydrophobic chains can affect both the local radius and contact angle leading to interface pinning; this scenario seems to apply to intermediate cases which are rescaled correctly using either local quantity.
+For more compact graftings, topographical patchiness tends to pin the meniscus by creating bottlenecks inside the channel {(inset of Figure~\ref{patches}b, displaying C18-1.2)}.
+The systems with lower amounts of hydrophobic grafting are more affected by chemical patchiness, with the interplay of hydrophobic and hydrophilic areas controlling water intrusion (inset of Figure~\ref{patches}b, showing C18-0.8).
+To complete wetting in grafted pores, at variance with bare pores, water must overcome the most severe pinning conditions, which can be topographical (minimal radius), chemical (most hydrophobic patch), or combinations thereof~\cite{giacomello2016} .

-As shown in Fig.~S3 of the Supporting Information, the intrusion curves of silanized pores present larger slopes than those of bare channels.
-At the origin of this phenomenon are pinning events, which can occur during the intrusion process.
-Indeed, individual intrusion events of grafted pores are seen to occur in a number of steps, corresponding to a stick-slip motion of the water front across several obstacles along the channel, not only at the cavity mouth (Fig.~\ref{Collapse}e-f).
-To complete wetting, water should overcome the most severe pinning conditions, which can be topographical (minimal radius), chemical (most hydrophobic patch), or combinations thereof~\cite{giacomello2016}.